cuongndc9/graphql-http2-microservices/sdk/README.md

 MIT © [Cuong Nguyen](https://www.linkedin.com/in/cuong9/)

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Life is what happens to you while you're busy making other plans." - John Lennon
+> "Success is not final, failure is not fatal: it is the courage to continue that counts." - Winston Churchill
 <!-- INSPIRATIONAL_QUOTE_END -->